 Through her not-for-profit organization, Learn with Laughter, Watt was the recipient of a Grass Roots Arts Project (GAP) Grant from 2008-2014, awarded through the Union County Community Arts Council and the North Carolina Arts Council to teach her acting and Filmmaking syllabus as an enrichment arts program for youth.

 In New York, at the age of 15, Watt received a scholarship to The New York Academy of Theatrical Arts.
 She attended the Stella Adler Conservatory, American Theatre of Actors (ATA) with James Jennings and studied voice at Herbert Bergdorf (HB) Studios and with speech pathologist Gertrude Orion Ph.
 D., Watt attended the State University of New York (SUNY) Nassau Community College, majoring in theatre, while appearing in commercials, daytime television, film and theatre.
 It was during this time, Watt produced her first documentary, Unicycle for national PBS television.
-Watt later graduated magna cum laude from UNC Charlotte, majoring in Theatre.
+Watt later graduated magna cum laude from UNC Charlotte, majoring in Theatre and received an MFA from VCU in Theatre Performance Pedagogy.

 In Los Angeles, Watt studied extensively with Milton Katselas (director, Butterflies are Free, for film and Broadway, protégé of Elia Kazan).
-While in his class, she also had the privilege of taking classes with Jeffery Tambor, Joe Santos and Richard Larson and she studied voice with Bob Corff.
-She took Comedy Improvisation at the Skylight Theater and Standup Comedy classes with Greg Dean and performed standup at Santa Monica Improv.
+While in his class, she also had the privilege of taking classes with Jeffery Tambor, Joe Santos and Richard Larson.
+She studied voice with Bob Corff.
+She took Comedy Improvisation at the Skylight Theater with Walter Olkewicz and Standup Comedy classes with Greg Dean.
+She performed standup at Santa Monica Improv.
 She later studied “Method” acting with Lorrie Hull, Ph.D. (master teacher for Lee Strasberg).

-While in a university setting along with studying the disciplines of Stanislavski, Strasberg, Adler, and Meisner, Watt also studied physical techniques of Bogart and Lecoq.
+While in a university setting along with studying the disciplines of Stanislavski, Strasberg, Adler, and Meisner, Watt also, studied physical techniques of Bogart, Landau and Lecoq.

 Cory Riback, recently guest starred on The Inspectors on CBS television.
 Riback offers 25 years of expert experience in acting and film and video production.
 Riback worked as producer, director, director of photography, camera and editing on features. television and commercials.
 Riback wrote and produced Unicycle, a documentary for national Public Broadcasting Service (PBS).
 He produced and was the director of photography on Melvin Goes Disco, a 35mm film for HBO.
 He went on to create the series, Cory’s Learning Corner with robotic puppets for PBS member stations nationally.